energywebfoundation/origin/packages/solar-simulator/README.md

   -h, --help                     output usage information
 ```

-Before we can setup the demo environement, newly generated smart meters wallets have to be funded with EWF token.
+Before we can setup the demo environement, newly generated smart meters wallets have to be funded with the EWF token.
 Script is using monorepo root's `.env` `WEB3` variable to connect to given web3 endpoint.